 Data Distribution Strategy: Data distribution in cache cluster is done according to specified topology of the cluster, e.g., in partitioned cache, data is distributed among each partition.

 Retries on Connection Breakage: Cache cluster has the ability to tolerate connection breakages for shorter period of time.
-If any connection breakage between server nodes occurs, then retries for establishing connection are done for configured amount of time.
+If any connection breakage between server nodes occurs, then retries for establishing connection are done for the configured amount of time.

 Message Nagling: Message nagling is used to get the best performance over the TCP connections.
 This means that the cluster tries to avoid the network trip for each single message, instead it combines multiples messages together.
 This option is configurable through NCache service exe configuration.